-National guidelines are recommendations for the provincial and territorial engineering regulatory bodies and the public on:
+National guidelines and model guides are recommendations for the provincial and territorial engineering regulatory bodies and the public on:

 - professional requirements